 What is "Equitable Distribution"?

-Of course, in order for these assets to be eligible for distribution, they usually need to have been acquired during the marriage, also known as marital property.
+Of course, in order for these assets to be eligible for distribution, they usually need to have been acquired during the marriage, therefore qualifying as "marital property."
 Only these assets are subject to division in a marriage.

-The next step in an equitable distribution divorce case is to fully evaluate all of the marital assets.
+The next step in an equitable distribution divorce case is to fully valuate all of the marital assets.
 This could be as simple as just looking at the bank statements, or it could mean that we have to hire an independent appraiser to give you a value on such things as a business or various examples of real estate.